nimbella/netlify-plugin-nimbella/README.md

 **Notes:**
 - None of environment variables present in the Netlify build runtime are made available to the deployed functions on Nimbella Cloud. _An enhancement to permit selective forwarding of environment variables is coming soon._
-- When using `packages` along with functions, make sure to append "default" to `/api/` to invoke the functions as all functions are deployed under `default` package of your namespace.
+- Replace occurrences of `/.netlify/functions` in your API calls with `/.netlify/nimbella`, or use `/api`, as your API path instead.
+- All Netlify functions are deployed to a "default" package in your Nimbella namespace.
+The package name is required in the API path.
+For Netlify functions, the path will be `/.netlify/nimbella/default/` or `/api/default`.
+For named packages, replace `default` with your package name instead.

 ## Examples